Loreto’s Safeguarding Policy recognises the duty of care Loreto has to help ensure the safety and welfare of all our students and staff.

 Further Sources of Support and Information

-College – If you have a concern please talk to your son/daughter’s Head of Hall or another person in the school college you trust as soon as possible.
+College – If you have a concern please talk to your son/daughter’s Head of Hall or another person in the college you trust as soon as possible.
 They will be able to help and can access support for you and your son/daughter.

 We would like to advise all parents and carers to click on the link below and check whether the Travel Advice from the Foreign and Commonwealth Office considers it safe for travel and whether extra precautions need to be taken.
-We want all our students to be safe in and out of school and we hope parents will take every measure to keep their children safe.
+We want all our students to be safe in and out of college and we hope parents will take every measure to keep their children safe.